 The process selection control is used to select the desired welding mode.
-Three modes are available, MIG Gasless (FCAW), MIG Gas (Solid) (GMAW) and STICK (MMAW) modes.
-Refer to section 5.09 or 5.10 for MIG (FCAW/GMAW) set up details, or section 6.01 for Stick (MMAW) set-up details.
+Two modes are available, MIG Gasless (FCAW) and MIG Gas (Solid) (GMAW) modes.
+Refer to section 5.09 or 5.10 for MIG (FCAW/GMAW) set up details.